Who Is David Muir?

 He has also interviewed Pope Francis inside the Vatican and then moderated a town hall with him, all in Spanish.

-Unafraid to delve into the heart of a story, Muir has covered news from Tehran, Mogadishu, Gaza, Fukushima, Guantanamo Bay, Amman and the Hungarian-Syrian border.
+Unafraid to delve into the heart of a story, Muir has covered news from Tehran, Mogadishu, Gaza, Fukushima, Guantanamo Bay, Amman and the Hungarian and Syrian borders.

 He has also covered the Olympics games — the 2008 Beijing summer games and the 2010 Vancouver winter games.